 The link between SIBO and acid reflux is often due to poor digestion allowing bacteria to overgrow in the small intestine and thus causing symptoms of SIBO such as acid reflux.
-Poor upper digestive function in the form of low stomach acid, insufficient enzyme production, poor liver gallbladder function and poor bile flow can allow for bacteria to proliferate in the small intestine and contribute to the uncomfortable symptoms of acid reflux and indigestion.
+Poor upper digestive function in the form of low stomach acid, insufficient enzyme production, and reduced bile flow can allow for bacteria to overgrow in the small intestine and contribute to the uncomfortable symptoms of acid reflux and indigestion.

 How does SIBO cause acid reflux?